-eBIRST is a tool that allows users to identify faulty relays in Pickering Interfaces switching systems, primarily those with PXI, PCI or LXI (Ethernet) control interfaces.
+eBIRST switching system test tools are a set of tools that allow users to identify faulty relays in Pickering Interfaces switching systems, primarily those with PXI, PCI or LXI (Ethernet) control interfaces.
 It measures the path resistance between pins of the switching system connector(s) under controlled settings of the switching system.
 Provided the fault is caused by a failed relay (by far the most common cause) it will find relays that fail to open, fail to close or simply have high contact resistance which indicates the contact is beginning to wear.
 If the fault is not a relay the fault pattern will give a strong indication of the cause of a switching system malfunction.

 An eBIRST tool may have an adaptor part which converts the eBIRST measurement connector to the switching system.
 The eBIRST tools are controlled from a USB2 interface and use USB power to power the tool.
 An application program runs on Windows PC to manage the tool, collect results and display the resulting test results.

 The controller presents the results primarily as a graphical output which shows the location of all the relays in the switching system and colour codes them as to their condition.
 Relays that need replacing are highlighted in red.

 The tools and adaptors have to be purchased from Pickering Interfaces, the application program is free to download and contains files that define the test process used by the tool.

 Inside each eBIRST tool there is a small controller that provides the USB2 interface, controls the measurement engine and sets what path is being measured.
 The software interface from the eBIRST controller to the Windows PC is proprietary.

 The eBIRST tool uses solid state multiplexers to select which of the pins of the measurement connector are connected to the measurement engine.
 The path can be set between any two pins of the measurement connector and provides a full four wire measurement to remove any contribution from the solid state MUX's path resistance.